 UNICEF USA's highest priority is to push for U.S. Government funding to UNICEF.

-We also support UNICEF's global advocacy priorities, which include:
+We also support UNICEF's global advocacy priorities in our advocacy efforts, which include:

 - Tackling the learning crisis facing children, including bridging the digital divide

 - Prioritizing vaccines to ensure every child is immunized